tetherless-world/ontology-engineering/oe2022/indoor-environment-manager/index.md

 ## Acknowledgements

-<p>We greatly appreciate to our professor Deborah McGuinness and Elisa Kendall for providing for providing help and insight during the development of our Indoor Environmental Quality Management System Ontology.
-Thank you to Jade Franklin and Solar Shirai's feedbacks we have received on our artifacts and presentations.</p>
+<p>We greatly appreciate to our professor Deborah McGuinness and Elisa Kendall for providing help and insight during the development of our Indoor Environmental Management System Ontology.
+Thank you to Jade Franklin's and Solar Shirai's feedbacks on our artifacts and presentations.</p>